TommyJackson85/band-website/README.md

 ### 3 - find links to their social media and other media pages (i.e. YouTube, Facebook, Twitter, Instagram, iTunes, Spotify).

 - External links to the bands social media and other media pages are provided and can be opened on a new blank page upon clicking.
-- Listening to the bands music is the first priority of the website so the Spotify and iTunes links are provided in the header on all pages.
+- Listening to the bands music is the first priority of the website so the Spotify and iTunes links are provided in the header on all four pages(index.html ; hire.html ; photos.html ; music.html ).
-- Spotify and iTunes links are also provided with each of the albums on the music page, in which they link to each album's specific Spotify and iTunes accounts.
+- Spotify and iTunes links are also provided with each of the albums on the music page (music.html), in which they link to each album's specific Spotify and iTunes accounts.
 - The Facebook, Twitter, Instagram and YouTube external links are all found on the footer of each page.
 - All the external links change to a bright yellow collor when hovered over, telling the user they are interactive.
 - All these links and animations have been consistantly working with Safari, Chrome and Firefox browsers, aswell as iPhone, iPad and large screen devices.

 ### 4 - look at photos of the band on tour and of each idividual band member.
-- While the header shows profile picture of the whole band, the user can view more photos from the photos page.
+- While the header shows profile picture of the whole band, the user can view more photos from the photos page (photos.html).
 - Upon entering into the photos page, the user views rows of images the same size.
 - On large screens, user doesnt have to scroll to view them and can see all of them on full screen.
 - The user can click each image, in which opens up a modal where the user can see the image in its full view and can view the image in whole without having to scroll.